msimet/Stile/doc/systest_basics.rst

 - **ResidualVsPSFG2**: (star - PSF) g1 vs PSF g2
 - **ResidualVsPSFSigma**: (star - PSF) g1 vs PSF sigma
 - **ResidualSigmaVsPSFMag**: (star - PSF)/PSF sigma vs PSF magnitude
-- **None**: an empty :class:`BaseScatterPlotSysTest` class instance, which can be used for multiple types of scatter plots.
-See the documentation for :class:`BaseScatterPlotSysTest` (especially the method :func:`scatterPlot <BaseScatterPlotSysTest.scatterPlot>`) for more details.
+- **None**: an empty :class:`stile.sys_tests.BaseScatterPlotSysTest` class instance, which can be used for multiple types of scatter plots.
+See the documentation for :class:`stile.sys_tests.BaseScatterPlotSysTest` (especially the method :func:`scatterPlot <stile.sys_tests.BaseScatterPlotSysTest.scatterPlot>`) for more details.
 Note that this type has a different call signature than the other methods and that it lacks many of the convenience variables the other ScatterPlots have, such as self.objects_list and self.required_quantities.

-Calls to child classes of :class:`BaseScatterPlotSysTest` return ``matplotlib.figure.Figure`` instances and can be saved directly as images, but a ``.plot()`` attribute is included
+Calls to child classes of :class:`stile.sys_tests.BaseScatterPlotSysTest` return :class:`matplotlib.figure.Figure` instances and can be saved directly as images, but a :func:`.plot` method is included
-(that just returns the figure passed to it) so the plotting interface is the same as other :class:`SysTests <SysTest>`.
+(that just returns the figure passed to it) so the plotting interface is the same as other :class:`SysTests <stile.sys_tests.SysTest>`.

 You can turn the trendlines on and off with the kwarg ``reference_line='zero'`` (at :math:`y=0`), ``reference_line='one-to-one'`` (at :math:`x=y`), or ``reference_line=function`` (to overplot the line given by ``function(x)``, which must return a 1D NumPy array given a vector ``x``).
 Results binned on the basis of a data field labeled ``'CCD'`` can be generated